poldiaz01/P3/README.md

 https://ottverse.com/hls-packaging-using-ffmpeg-live-vod/

 # Exercise 3
+The answer is in the file exercise2.pdf.

+# Exercise 3
 The file that corresponds to this exercise is the Ex_3.py.
 Also, the exercise3.pdf explains a little bit the difficulties I have encountered.

 # Exercise 4